 The Directors are responsible for maintaining an effective system of risk management and internal control.
-The governance of risk, the nature and risk appetite of the Company remain the ultimate responsibility of the Board which is assisted by management to monitor, implement and enforce internal controls to minimise risk as well as achieve strategic objectives.
+The governance of risk, the nature and risk appetite of the Company remain the ultimate responsibility of the Board which is assisted by management to monitor, implement and enforce internal controls to minimise risk as well as achieve a) Risk from fluctuations in tourist arrivals strategic objectives.